 This is the question that the multi-billionaire Peter Thiel likes to ask himself and other people.
 Timothy Ferriss puts it in the following way:

-What would you do to achieve your 10 year objectives within the next 6 months if there was a gun pointing at your head?
+What would you do to achieve your 10-year objectives within the next 6 months if there was a gun pointing at your head?

 According to Timothy Ferriss, we have to get rid of the “normal” systems that we have put in place in order to answer this question.
 We have to eliminate all the social norms and rules that we impose upon our lives.
-In fact, it is truly essential to realise that we can define our own reality from the very start.
+In fact, it is truly essential to realize that we can define our own reality from the very start.

 The author believes that reading “Tools of Titans” should be the opportunity to reflect upon a number of questions in this new state of mind.
 He adds:

 The world is a goldmine; delve into the minds of other people to unearth hidden treasures. […] This book will offer you an entire arsenal. […] This book is an all-you-can-eat buffet.

 To fully appreciate “Tools of Titans”, Timothy Ferriss invites us to skip any passages that do not spark our interest.
 He insists that the book should be an enjoyable read.
 He invites us to consider this book like “a guide to choose your own adventure”.